Onglyza & Kombiglyze XR

 A review of three cardiovascular outcome studies showed a small risk of acute pancreatitis with DPP-4 inhibitors, such as Onglyza, as reported by Elsevier, a Dutch company that specializes in publishing scientific, technical and medical content.

-Their online article from 2024 stated that the increased risk amounts to about 1 to 2 additional cases per 1,000 patients treated for two years.
+Their DPP-4 overview from 2024 stated that the increased risk amounts to about one to two additional cases per 1,000 patients treated for two years.
 However, several other studies did not find this increased risk.

-After examining the data, the FDA and European Medical Agencies declared that DPP-4 inhibitors do not significantly elevate the risk of pancreatitis or pancreatic cancer in patients with type 2 diabetes.
+After examining the data, the FDA and European Medicines Agency declared that DPP-4 inhibitors do not significantly elevate the risk of pancreatitis or pancreatic cancer in patients with Type 2 diabetes.
 Nonetheless, the agencies recommended continued monitoring to ensure safety.

 According to a case report in Practical Diabetes, a 33-year-old man developed acute pancreatitis after switching from Onglyza to Kombiglyze XR.
-He had symptoms such as dizziness, vomiting, palpitations and breathlessness and was diagnosed with acute pancreatitis.
-After replacing Kombiglyze XR with insulin and metformin, staff discharged the patient who was now in stable condition.
+He had symptoms such as dizziness, vomiting, palpitations and breathlessness, and doctors diagnosed him with acute pancreatitis.
+After replacing Kombiglyze XR with insulin and metformin, doctors discharged the patient, who was now in stable condition.

-DPP-4 inhibitors, including Onglyza, can lead to serious joint pain that might even require a hospital stay, according to Elsevier.
-The symptoms can appear anytime between 1 day and a few years after starting the treatment.
+DPP-4 inhibitors, including Onglyza, can lead to serious joint pain that might even require a hospital stay.
+The symptoms can appear anytime between one day and a few years after starting the treatment.

 Doctors aren’t sure why this happens, but inflammation triggered by certain proteins in the body could be the cause.